fogonthedowns/nvim/README.md

 ## TLDR

 Clone this repo into `~/.config`.
 Clone `packer.nvim` and install `universal-ctags`.
-Open a neovim shell and run `:PackerUpdate`
-Then uncomment line 7 in lua/plugins.lua
+Then comment line 7 in lua/plugins.lua.
+Open a neovim shell and run `:PackerUpdate`.
+Then remove comment on line 7.

 ## Setup